-Senator Eric P. Lesser '07 HLS '15, the youngest member of the Massachusetts Senate and a Harvard IOP alum, is looking for idealistic, motivated, and highly talented students to serve as intern in the Boston Statehouse.
-An internship in the office of Senator Lesser will give students hands-on experience in areas such as lawmaking, legislative drafting, policy research and analysis, constituent service, correspondence, communications, and office administration.
+Senator Eric P. Lesser '07 HLS '15, one of the youngest members of the Massachusetts Senate and a Harvard IOP alum, is looking for idealistic, motivated, and highly talented students to serve as intern in his State House office.
+An internship in the Office of Senator Lesser will give students hands-on experience in areas such as lawmaking, legislative drafting, policy research and analysis, constituent service, correspondence, communications, and office administration.
 Students will also become familiar with both state and regional issues impacting Western Massachusetts.
 As one of two Senators representing Springfield, students will also develop an understanding of innovative approaches to regional development and economic growth in a Gateway City.
-Read the recent profile of Senator Lesser from The Harvard Crimson
+Read the recent profile of Senator Lesser from The Harvard Crimson.

 Within my first few days at Senator Lesser’s office, I found myself immersed in the State House’s invigorating buzz of activity, ideas, and people that crowd inside its historic walls.
 Early on in my internship, I saw the passing of the transgender bathroom bill, which legally condemned discrimination based on gender identity.
 Beyond the joy of this historic moment, the realization crystallized in my mind that, as one of two interns on Senator Lesser’s team, I would also get to be a real part of the law-making and constituent advocacy that makes government a true public service to promote and defend communities of the state.